 My favourite is Mimosa

 Mimosa blooms in February.
 We were too late for the lovely smell of those beautiful fluffy little flowers.
 Blooming this time – and our cabin was hidden in it – was the Escobon, a kind of Dyer’s Broom.
-You can see these flowers everywhere, constantly buzzing because of the enormous amount of bees they attract.
+You can see these flowers everywhere, constantly buzzing because of the huge amount of bees they attract.

 I looked up the translation both in Dutch and in English because I wanted to know if it showed a name I would recognize.
-Google translate said: Escobon.
+Google Translate said: Escobon.
 Hmm, that’s not a big help.
 I guess it’s a typical Spanish flower.